Alternative Investments Performance

 - YieldStreet Connects Accredited Investors with Asset-Based Investments

 LexShares is an online marketplace that connects investors with plaintiffs.
 This platform is specialized in small to midsize meritorious commercial cases at all stages of litigation.
-It does not post personal injury cases as they have smaller offering size and return.
 The LexShares team maintains a strong track record in commercial cases with a success rate of little over 90%.
 The platform posted 32 cases as of April 2017 (102 cases for the underwriting group), and 7 cases reached a finality.
 The median return so far with 7 cases (6 wins / 1 loss) is 88% net of all fees including losses.

 LexShares has been offering 2-3 investment opportunities every month with an offering size between $100,000 to $400,000.
 The average resolution time for commercial cases in the U.S. is 27 months from filing to disposition.